Sardana custom settings

 (available since 3.4.0 release)

-USE_PHYSICAL_ROLES_PROPERTY = False
+USE_PHYSICAL_ROLES_PROPERTY = True

 Use physical_roles new Tango device property for Controller class device (pseudo controllers) instead of the old ones motor_role_ids and counter_role_ids.